ideonate/cdsdashboards/docs/chapters/overview.rst

 - `R Shiny <https://shiny.rstudio.com/>`__ apps
 - Any :ref:`custom web app<customlaunchers>` server or framework

-Any authorised JupyterHub user can view the dashboard.
+Selected authorised JupyterHub users can view the dashboard.
 This means that you can protect the dashboard with any authentication that works with JupyterHub - including single-sign-on through corporate email accounts or LDAP.

+Dashboard scripts and notebooks can be sourced from a Git repo or from your Jupyter tree.

 How it works
 ~~~~~~~~~~~~